Kaiqgs/UTFACEweb/readme.md

 # UTFACE_web Project

 The UTFACE_web is a social project.
+We're from brazil, [UENP](uenp.edu.br).
 We aim to help children, teenagers and young adults to make better use of technology in the learning/school context.
 We try to achieve that by gathering and reading multiple papers about learning tools, then we try to translate the rather complex scientific language into a simpler student's language.

 ## The website